-- a) Describe your understanding of academic faith integration, as defined in section 2.
-Defining Academic Faith Integration in FES (above) and its relationship to your discipline. - b) Describe the way(s) the Christian faith, or your particular Christian faith tradition, informs your understanding and/or the practice of your academic discipline. - c) Describe the way(s) your academic discipline informs your understanding and/or practices in the Christian faith, or your particular Christian faith tradition.
+- 1. Describe your understanding of academic faith integration, as defined in Section 2 of this handbook.
+Defining Academic Faith Integration in FES (above) and its relationship to your discipline. - 2.
+Describe the way(s) the Christian faith, or your particular Christian faith tradition, informs your understanding and/or the practice of your academic discipline. - 3.
+Describe the way(s) your academic discipline informs your understanding and/or practices in the Christian faith, or your particular Christian faith tradition.